 - Click Add New Category …

-The new category will become instantly available …
+The new category will instantly become available …

 (New post category added)

-(Click ‘OK’ to proceed)
+(Click ‘OK’ to delete the category)

-Deleting Multiple Categories
+Deleting WordPress Categories In Bulk

 The categories you’ve selected will be removed …